 When using a pallet in craft and do it yourself projects, you may want to watch out for these possible contaminants related to the different types of wood used to make pallets.
+This article will help you know how to choose the best pallet for your next DIY project.

 Pressure treated and fumigated wood